CSIRO-enviro-informatics/drupal-8-installer/README.md

 - REST UI from https://www.drupal.org/project/restui
 - JSON-LD from https://github.com/Islandora-CLAW/jsonld
   - Note: There is unkown bug encountered in uploading a .zip compressed module for JSON-LD.
 If this bug is encountered, extract JSON-LD from the downloaded .zip, then re-compress with .tar.gz, then upload > install.

+The final module to be added is the 'person' module.
+  - Download the 'person' folder from this repository
+  - Move it to to the modules folder of your Drupal installation (In this instance, move it to /var/www/html/modules)
+  - Go to your open Drupal root in a web browser (in this instance, localhost:80)
+  - Click extend
+  - tick the person module
+  - click install